Comparative Synthesis: Learning Near-Optimal Network Designs by Query

-This paper presents one of the first attempts to \emph{learn optimal network designs with indeterminate objectives}.
-Our work adopts an interactive, program-synthesis-based approach based on the key insight that when a user has difficulty in providing a concrete objective function, it is relatively easy and natural to give preferences between pairs of concrete candidates.
+This paper presents one of the first attempts to \emph{learn near-optimal network designs with indeterminate objectives}.
+Our work adopts an interactive, program-synthesis-based approach based on the key insight that when a user has difficulty in providing a concrete objective, it is relatively easy and natural to give preferences between pairs of concrete candidates.
 The approach may be viewed as a new variant of programming-by-example (PBE), where preference pairs are used as ``examples'' instead of input-output pairs in traditional PBE systems.

 In this paper, we make the following contributions: